inuwashi/jecto-cloud/README.md

       1. Run `python manage.py collectstatic`.
 This will create a folder called jecto_static in parallel to BASE_DIR and collect all the static files there.
       1. Create the static folder in the bukcet and upload the collected static files by running `gsutil rsync -r ../jecto_static/ gs://STATIC_BUCKET_NAME/static`.
       1. Set permission on the new bucket by running `gsutil acl ch -r -u AllUsers:R gs://BUCKET_NAME/static`
-   1. Run `gcloud app deploy`, google will catch the requirements.txt file that will trigger production and base requirements.
+   1. Run `gcloud app deploy`, go grab a coffee.
 1. To run locally:
    1. Copy set_env_vars.sh.inst to set_env_vars.sh.
       1. Set the values in the file using a local PostgreSQL DB or the [CloudSQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy).